 5. Rent Reporting Services

-5 Habits to Help You Build Credit
+5 Habits to Help You Build Credit from Scratch

 These steps strengthen your credit score and demonstrate that you are trustworthy with a creditor’s money.
 That way, they’ll be more willing to lend you more money if you need it, and at better rates.

-1. Make Payments On Time
+1. Pay Your Bills On Time

 Your payment history accounts for 35% of your credit score — the most heavily weighted category there is — which means it’s crucial to make timely payments each and every month in order to build a healthy credit history.

 This doesn’t just apply to credit cards: student loans, cell phone bills, and utility bills all report late and delinquent payments if you fail to pay.
 Making full, on-time payments is the fastest way to either build or trash your credit, so it’s up to you which one you want to do.
 (But it’s pretty obvious, right?)